 Freelance journalists must also provide clear evidence that they are on assignment from a specific news organization or publication and the application must be accompanied by a letter of assignment from the assigning editor.

 Online media must meet the following additional requirements:

 - The online publication must belong to a registered company, such as a media organization, and have a specific, verifiable business address and telephone number.
-No website-only address will be accepted.
+No website-only addresses will be accepted.

-- The online publication requesting accreditation for its journalists must have a substantial amount of original news content or commentary or analysis on the international energy industry.
+- Online publications requesting accreditation for its journalists must have a substantial amount of original news content or commentary or analysis on the international energy industry.